wwt/testing-file-io-junit/README.md

 }
 ```

-Our first goal is processing a single line file.
-We want to use a real file rather than a mock
-because we want to ensure it actually works against real input, and we do not want to spend the rest of the
-day emulating the internals of `Path` with a mocking framework.

-To fill out the input file's contents, we can use `Files.write(path, stringBytes)`.
-Once test execution completes, this
+Now that we have a test instance to use, let's try to process a single line file.
+For this test, I want to write
+a string out to an input file, provide it to the class under test, and then delete the file when the test completes.
-temporary file should be deleted.
-We _could_ remove the file manually in a `try/finally` block, but there must be a better way!
+We _could_ remove the file ourselves in a `try/finally` block, but there must be a cleaner way!

-Let's try out JUnit5's `@TempDir` annotation instead.
+Let's try out JUnit5's _experimental_ `@TempDir` annotation.
 When you annotate a `File` or `Path` parameter with `@TempDir`,
-JUnit5 will supply a temporary directory which is recursively deleted when the test method completes.
+JUnit5 will supply a temporary directory that is recursively deleted when the test method completes.

 ```java
 @Test